legeek11202/StarNub/README.md

 - Wrapper Console Menu
 	- Ungraceful Shutdown
 	- Restart Server
-	- Player/IP List (Created via Starbound process output stream)(No annoying color tags)
+	- Player/IP List
 	- IP Banning
 	- Editable Ban List
+	- Server Stat's

+Starbound
+	- No need to change your configuration port number (We will do that for you)

 Installation
 ============
 1. Place the StarNub.jar in your starbound directory.